Large language models as uncertainty-calibrated optimizers for experimental discovery: Benchmarking datasets

-To move beyond reaction and molecular optimization we include three datasets from Olympus \cite{hase_olympus_2021}, spanning catalysis, crystallization, and process optimization, all of which involve continuous or mixed-variable optimization objectives.
+To move beyond reaction and molecular optimization we include two datasets from Olympus \cite{hase_olympus_2021}, involving catalysis and crystallization, together with C2 yield optimization from \cite{ramos2023bayesian}, all of which involve continuous or mixed-variable optimization objectives.
 These datasets are commonly used in autonomous discovery and closed-loop optimization studies.